nim-lang/Nim/doc/manual.rst

 * Inexact: operation produces a result that cannot be represented with infinite precision, for example, 2.0 / 3.0, log(1.1) and 0.1 in input.

-The IEEE exceptions are either ignored at runtime or mapped to the Nim exceptions: `FloatInvalidOpError`:idx:, `FloatDivByZeroError`:idx:, `FloatOverflowError`:idx:, `FloatUnderflowError`:idx:, and `FloatInexactError`:idx:.
+The IEEE exceptions are either ignored during execution or mapped to the Nim exceptions: `FloatInvalidOpError`:idx:, `FloatDivByZeroError`:idx:, `FloatOverflowError`:idx:, `FloatUnderflowError`:idx:, and `FloatInexactError`:idx:.